You are here on our website:

 Food and drink in Dubai

 Dubai is one of the most exciting gastronomic hubs in the world, thanks to its multicultural population.
-And more often than not, its dramatic infrastructure and coastal location mean that meals are frequently served with a spectacular view.
-From quaint coffee houses and traditional Arabian eateries to sky-high celebrity chef restaurants and opulent clubs where Champagne is served with sparklers, there’s somewhere to discover at every time of the day.
+And more often than not, its dramatic infrastructure and coastal location mean that meals are served with a spectacular view.
+From quaint coffee houses and traditional Arabian eateries to sky-high celebrity chef restaurants, there’s somewhere to discover at any time of day.
 With so much to sample, planning your day around your meals is not only acceptable, it’s recommended.

 Arabian hospitality is the stuff of legends.
 Experience it first hand during a meal at one of Dubai’s many Arabic restaurants.
 Cuisine from across the Middle East is available throughout the city, from traditional and modern Lebanese fare to authentic Egyptian flavours and local Emirati cuisine, often served with a side of belly dancing or live oud music.